 Skiing at the Karuizawa Prince Hotel Ski Resort

-Karuizawa Prince Hotel Ski Resort is the earliest-opening snow resort in Nagano Prefecture and among Japan's first to open.
-For the 2020-2021 ski season, it is open from November 3, 2020 until April 4, 2021, so you can even extend your ski trip through early spring.
+Established in 1973, Karuizawa Prince Hotel Ski Resort is the earliest-opening snow resort in Nagano Prefecture and the sole resort in the town of Karuizawa.
+For the 2021-2022 ski season, it is open from November 3, 2021 until April 3, 2022, so you can even extend your ski trip through early spring!

-The recommendation for intermediate skiers is the Panorama Trail.
+Our recommendation for intermediate skiers is the Panorama Trail.
 This trail leads down to Mt.
-Asama, about 1000 meters away, and has one of the most wonderful views.
-It is the longest course in the ski area, allowing you to enjoy even more skiing and the view of Mt.
+Asama, about 1,000 meters away, and boasts one of the resort’s most wonderful views.
+It is also the longest course in the resort, allowing you to relish even more skiing while thoroughly soaking in the view of Mt.
 Asama blanketed in snow.
-It also makes a great photo spot, with the perfect views for your social media feed.
+It also makes for a great photo spot!

 For a two-day ski trip, securing a place to stay is a must.
 It is recommended to get an Overnight Stay Plan with Ski Lift Ticket.
 This includes a Karuizawa Prince Hotel Ski Resort lift ticket and accommodation at one of their facilities.